 A set of basic materials will be supplied by Dudley Sixth, although you will be expected to add to this set during the course of your studies.
+Sketchbook and memory stick required.

 Higher Education in areas such as graphic design, visual communication, illustration, games design, multi-media design and fine art.